groupvine/gv-doc/social/index.md

 <div class="gv">

-To send to a specific sub-group, use the full sub-group path, such as:
+To send to a specific sub-group, use the full sub-group path, which uses the sub-group and the account's Abbreviations, for example:

 ```
 team.bingotech@groupvine.email